Find a provider that meets your needs

 • Endoscopy (with biopsy, if needed)

-• Imaging tests (which may include one or more of the following: ultrasound, x-ray, CT scan, MRI scan)
+• Imaging tests (ultrasound, x-ray, CT scan, MRI scan)

 Prevention

-The causes of stomach cancer are not clear, so it may not be preventable.
-You can take steps to reduce your risk of stomach cancer by making small changes to your everyday life such as:
+Stomach cancer may not be preventable.
+You can take steps to reduce your risk of by making small lifestyle changes, like:

 • Reducing the amount of salty and smoked foods you eat